 Working closely with our partners to sell a goal of 25,000 toques over the year.

 Each year we partner with over 50 community agencies from across the country to sell our toques.
 Toque proceeds help to prevent homelessness and provide services for people at-risk of homelessness.
 In other words, each toque sold is a step closer to ending homelessness.
 Anyone can help by selling toques and being a part of an extraordinary journey towards erasing homelessness in Canada.
 Want to be a part of it?
 Talk to us now!

 Getting two homes renovated for our Reside program.

 Reside is a program which renovates vacant and unused properties and repurposes them as affordable housing for families and youth who are at-risk of homelessness.
 This year Raising the Roof aims to renovate two homes in the GTA.
-As the renovations happen throughout the year, we will keep you posted on the amazing process of taking an abandoned house and making it a HOME for at-risk families.
+Plus, as the renovations happen throughout the year, we will keep you posted on the amazing process of taking an abandoned house and making it a HOME for at-risk families.

 Develop new relationships and partnerships.